loading

 Dr Kunal Kothari is a GP at Bute House Medical Centre (one of the practices of HHN), with a special interest in lifestyle medicine.
 He has delivered many webinars for weight loss and diabetes reversal over the last couple of years.
 The sessions are well received, and our patients have enjoyed taking control of their health condition by applying some of this lifestyle advice.

 Dr Kothari will be starting the next sessions in October 2023, for patients who have received a new diagnosis of either Diabetes or prediabetes since April 2022.
-The sessions will be supported by our PCN diabetes pharmacist Sana Al-Nowfal and Health and Wellbeing Coach Denise Murtagh.
+The sessions will be supported by our PCN diabetes pharmacist Sana Al-Nowfal and Health and Wellbeing Coach Danniella Birch.

 Please see our News and Events to register for upcoming Patient Educational Webinars.